Oracle training, tutorials and consulting

 What is a relational database?

-of physical and logical layers means that you can change either layer without affecting the other.
+flexibility and means you can change change either one without affecting the other.

 Id Name Dept Id